Quick Answer

 Applicants must submit fingerprints and financial documentation during the initial review stage.

-Grenada permits the inclusion of a wide range of family members in a single application, making it one of the more flexible Caribbean citizenship programs.
+Grenada permits the inclusion of a wide range of family members in a single application, making it one of the more flexible Caribbean citizenship programmes.

 Each dependant must pass a security screening and present proof of relationship to the main applicant, supported by notarised documentation.